nexmo-se/ror_transfer_call_and_kick_conference_member_demo/README.md

-# README
+#  A ROR demo for transfering Calls and removing members on a running conference

 * To run
   - bundle install
   - rails s

 * Notes
   - Added functions for kicking members out of a conference